 We did get a definitive diagnosis on the fact that he has Gastroparesis aka DGE (Delayed Gastric Emptying).
 This means that he does not digest his food fast enough and he feels full a lot of the time.
 After eating well for a while the food just sits and accumulates until he gets the urge to vomit.
 He is on medication for that and now he only vomits occasionally.
 This disorder, however, is difficult to deal with and can be more frustrating than his pulmonary issue.

 Anyway, unfortunately, we still had no answers as to why Matthew needed oxygen.
-If it weren't for the fact that we had the oxygen at home, I do believe Matthew would have been in the hospital on many other occasions.
+If it wer

 Since asthma kept coming up time and time again (most ILD kids are misdiagnosed with asthma), we took Matthew to the Asthma/Allergy Specialist.
 He was put back on steroids, continued breathing treatments, allergy meds and meds for his stomach problems.
 Nothing seemed to really help.